 I used to be a project manager for a big computer company, but became disillusioned as more and more jobs were being outsourced to Asia.
 I opted for redundancy and by 2009 was making a living painting and decorating.

 It was the beginning of the recession and I’d noticed things were slowing down.
 I needed somewhere to advertise, but couldn’t find a publication that I felt suited my needs.
 I wanted local, I wanted good value, and I wanted quality.
 So I set out to make it myself.

-Edition 1 in March 2009 was just 16 pages long and barely covered its costs, but since then S40 has grown and become established at 84 to 88 pages.
+Edition 1 in April 2009 was just 16 pages long and barely covered its costs, but since then S40 Local has grown and become established at 84 to 88 pages.
 I’ve always tried to keep the costs of my adverts as reasonable as possible, because in the end, that’s what I’d been looking for.